Tuesday 30 August 2016

 6. Travel further afield for a couple of days -

 There have been some summers when we haven't been able to take a long family holiday for one reason or another but we have had many great 2 or 3-day breaks away.
 To help make these super affordable we normally book a long time in advance and go for one of the budget hotels like Premier Inn or Travelodge.
 We used to live in Herts and often go back up there to visit friends and family and it is great to re-visit our favourite days out like Willows Activity Farm or the Harry Potter Studios Tour.
-Somewhere that we never did visit when we were local as Hitchin Lavender, but I see so many people sharing photos from there that it is on my hit list for next time we visit.
+Somewhere that we never did visit when we were local as Hitchin Lavender, but I see so many people sharing photos from there that it is on my hit list for the next time we visit.

 7. Get their Imaginations Going in the Garden -

 Your garden really can be a playground for your children.
-As long as you don't mind some clutter and a bit of muddy mess then the kids will have a ball I assure you.
+As long as you don't mind some clutter and a bit of a muddy mess then the kids will have a ball I assure you.
 At age 9 my girls still love to make mud pies with their little neighbours and I delight in watching them all run around together.
 Rope, old tyres, pallets, buckets and spades and plain old mud make for super fun times.

 8. Go out for a Photo Walk -

 This is one of my girl's favourite things to do.
-Miss E opted for a good camera for her birthday but Miss M is happy with my old point and click.
+Miss E opted for a good camera for her birthday but Miss M is happy with my old point-and-click.
 I adore watching them find all the little things in nature that make my heart sing.
 You don't need to live in the beautiful countryside like I do, town walks and even industrial walks can be fun if you set some challenges about what photos to capture.

 Of course, the queen of fabulous ideas which won't break the bank is Cass at Diary of a Frugal Family and here she shares 100 fun and frugal ideas, go take a peek.